 Throughout the war, Allied forces used Argentia for their anti-submarine air patrols and task force escorts.
 The largest American task force in the Atlantic, made up of five carriers and more than 50 destroyers and patrol craft, was also based there.

 Fort McAndrew, meanwhile, served as a base for an infantry company, a seacoast artillery group, an anti-motor torpedo boat battalion and an anti-aircraft artillery company.
 The army’s main function there was to defend Argentia’s naval and air base.

 Photographer unknown.
-Reproduced by the permission of the Archives and Manuscripts Division (Coll.
-109 5.01.006), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by the permission of Archives and Special Collections (Coll.
+109 5.01.006), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John’s, NL.

 Also based at Argentia were the Atlantic Weather and Ice patrols.
 The former regularly updated weather conditions on the North Atlantic, while the latter reported on the position of icebergs.

 In August 1941, an historic meeting occurred off Argentia’s coast when British Prime Minister Winston Churchill and American President Franklin Roosevelt drafted the Atlantic Charter – a joint declaration of how peace should be maintained in a post-war world – aboard a warship anchored in the bay.
 Although never formally signed, the document later became the basis for the United Nations Charter.